 6A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
 Where there is a break in the OHWM that is unrelated to the waterbody's flow regime (e.g., flow over a rock outcrop or through a culvert), the agencies will look for indicators of flow above and below the break.
 7Ibid.

-Other environmentally-sensitive species.
+- Federally Listed species.
+Explain findings: - Fish/spawn areas.
+Explain findings: - Other environmentally-sensitive species.
+Explain findings: - Aquatic/wildlife diversity.
 Explain findings:

-Aquatic/wildlife diversity.
-Explain findings: Various fish species and macroinvertbrate species.

 2. Characteristics of wetlands adjacent to non-TNW that flow directly or indirectly into TNW

 (i) Physical Characteristics: